(Last Updated on : 15/06/2017)

 (more specifically, around Asansol

 , plain of Punjab

-and some patches in the Ganga Plain.
+and some patches in the Ganga Plain

-, forested and hilly Bastar District
+, hilly and forested areas of Bastar District

 Roadways in India help the transport

 ation segment of the country to contribute about 4.7 percent towards the gross domestic product.
 These roadways carry over 65 percent of Indias freight traffic and about 85 percent of its passenger traffic.
 They help in traversing forests